 Most Belgian hospitals have their own pharmacy, but due to a recent wave of consolidation some hospitals make use of different sites with a central pharmacy and dispensing point.
-Hospital pharmacies are normally not allowed to deliver pharmaceuticals to out-patients, although some hospital pharmacies may deliver to rest homes.
+Hospital pharmacies are normally not allowed to deliver pharmaceuticals to out-patients, although some hospital pharmacies may deliver pharmaceuticals to patients who live in retirement and care homes.

-The positive reimbursement list is valid for both the out-patient sector and the hospital sector.
+The positive reimbursement list (also cf. section 4.2.3) is valid for both the out-patient sector and the hospital sector.
 There are therefore no specific reimbursement conditions for pharmaceuticals when used in hospitals.

 Each hospital draws up a so-called "hospital repertory", a list of pharmaceuticals (reimbursed/non-reimbursed) continuously available in the central hospital pharmacy.
-In each hospital, the Repertory Commission (composed of, among others, the principal pharmacist and the principal physician) decides which pharmaceuticals will be listed in that hospital repertory (also cf. 4.5).
+In each hospital, the Repertory Commission (composed of, among others, the principal pharmacist and the principal physician) decides which pharmaceuticals will be listed in that hospital repertory (also cf. section 4.5).